tpakeman/looker_log_analysis/README.md

   * `user`: the database user / role that you created at setup
     * * _Default_ `looker`
 * Run `test.py` to see the script in action:
+  * This assumes you have a log file located at `~/looker/log/looker.log` - you can customise the script to point at a different location if you want
 * Call `modules.parse_files()` will write a log file to postgres:
   * `files` should be the location of a logfile or array of logfiles
   * `label` is the label to apply to this upload (useful if you want to differentiate between multiple uploads)
   * `insert=True` to insert new rows into the existing table. `False` will delete the table and start from scratch
   * `debug=True` will print the progress
 * When you are finished, call `modules.teardown()` to delete the table specified in the config file and start again
   * Optionally pass in a label to scrub data with a specific label from the table:
     * e.g. `teardown(label='local_logs_2018')`
 * Call `modules.test_connection()` to test the config file and return `True` for a successful connection
 * Call `modules.setup()` to create the table if it does not exist or tell you how many rows it already has
 * Call `modules.print_labels()` to see what upload labels currently exist in the table

 ### 3a.
 Running this from the command line
-  * You can run this from the command line by running `python main.py` in the appropriate directory.
+  * You can run this from the command line by navigating to the directory and running `python main.py`
   * There are various arguments:
     * `--help` or `-h` will print the instructions
     * `--reset` or `-r` will delete the existing postgres table